 SPF entries are TXT records within your domain's DNS.
 If you're not sure how to set/modify DNS records for your domain (i.e. domain B), you'll need to defer to your domain's administrator, registrar, or hosting provider who should be able to make the necessary adjustments to your DNS record.

 If you are not the domain's administrator:

 If you don't own/administer "domain B" in the original scenario, then you have two options:

 1) Configure your MIDAS email settings to send email directly via your domain's own SMTP servers.
 You can configure these settings via MIDAS Admin Options → Manage MIDAS → Email.
-Once correctly configured, all subsequent email sent from your MIDAS system will instead be relayed through your organization's own SMTP servers rather than be send directly from the server where your MIDAS resides, or another SMTP server.
-This will mean that there won't be a mis-match between the "virtual" email address(s) you're sending from and actual mail server they're being sent from.
+Once correctly configured, all subsequent email sent from your MIDAS system will instead be relayed through your organization's own SMTP servers rather than be sent directly from the server where your MIDAS resides, or another SMTP server.
+This will mean that there won't be a mismatch between the "virtual" email address(s) you're sending from and actual mail server they're being sent from.